18 Time & Attendance terminals

 They’re worth discussing and deciding about.
 If you’re going down the biometric route, make sure to involve your staff before you make any decisions.

-But anyway, I promised you a list of the best time and attendances systems.
-Here they are!
+But anyway, I promised you a list of the best time and attendance systems.

 So in a random order, we’re starting with TimeMoto.